Our Blog

 Interior vs. Exterior Door Appearance

-Interior and exterior doors typically differ in appearance.
+Appearance is another difference between exterior and interior doors.
 The visual characteristics of each type of door include:

 Interior Doors